-↑ A No.37 Squadron pilot flies along the coastline of Tonga to assess damage after the eruption of the Hunga-Tonga-Hunga-Ha'apai volcano.
-176 AIR DISPATCH SOUADRON 176 Air Dispatch Squadron of the 9th Force Support Battalion is responsible for providing an Air Cargo Delivery capability to the Australian Defence Force and Whole of Government Agencies.
-This includes the rapid supply and delivery of combat enabling effects that includes conventional airdrop, precision delivery aerial systems, rotary wing external lift, unmanned aerial systems and airland to effectively enable the joint force.
+↑ Papua New Guinea (PNG) Defence Force, Air Transport Wing, and RAAF aviators unload Australian Aid supplies from a 37SQN C-130J Hercules at Hoskins airport, PNG.
+176 AIR DISPATCH SOUADRON 176 Air Dispatch Squadron of the 9th Force Support Battalion is responsible for providing an Air Cargo Delivery capability to the Australian Defence Force and whole-of-government agencies.
+This includes the rapid supply and delivery of combat enabling effects that includes conventional airdrop, precision delivery aerial systems, rotary-wing external lift, unmanned aerial systems and airland to effectively enable the joint force.
 The soldiers of 176 Air Dispatch Squadron prepare, maintain, repair and dispatch stores and equipment required to deliver this capability.
-Other functions of the Squadron include the conduct of personnel parachuting, operating materiel handling equipment and the preparation of loads for external air lift, where cargo is carried underneath Australian Defence Force and coalition helicopters such as the CH-47 Chinook or MRH90 Taipan.
+Other functions of the squadron include the conduct of personnel parachuting, operating materiel handling equipment and the preparation of loads for external air lift, where cargo is carried underneath Australian Defence Force and coalition helicopters such as the CH-47 Chinook or MRH90 Taipan.
 The Air Dispatch role in the Australian Army has its origins in the skies of New Guinea during World War II, when cargo and supplies were pushed from the side doors of RAAF Dakota aircraft to resupply the Diggers fighting the ground war below.
 It carried on through the Malayan Emergency and the Vietnam War, with 176 Air Dispatch Company being formed in 1967.
 It became 176 Air Dispatch Squadron in 1973, and relocated from Penrith to RAAF Base Richmond in 1993.
-Since then, it has been deployed on a significant number of Defence military, peacekeeping and humanitarian operations, and most notably played a key role in supporting the RAAF airdrop of supplies to Iragi civilians in Mt Sinjar and Amirli in 2014 and supporting disaster relief operations in Vanuatu and Tonga.
-More recently, it has worked with Air Force and Australian Antarctic Division to fly the longest part of Operation Southern Discovery. airdrop mission in Australian history, delivering fuel and supplies to the southern-most continent.
+Since then, it has been deployed on a significant number of Defence military, peacekeeping and humanitarian operations, and most notably played a key role in supporting the RAAF airdrop of supplies to Iraqi civilians in Mt Sinjar and Amirli in 2014 and supporting disaster relief operations in Vanuatu and Tonga.
+More recently, it has worked with Air Force and Australian Antarctic Division to fly the longest airdrop mission in Australian history, delivering fuel and supplies to the southern-most continent.
 It has also worked with Army Aviation supporting the civilian community during Operation Bushfire Assist 19/20 and Operation Flood Assist WA.
 176 Air Dispatch Squadron maintains a community relationship with the Norfolk Island Cadets and is associated with 22 Platoon at 1 RTB.